 - Allow other writers to naturally influence you, but never try to ‘be’ someone else.

-- Never start reading a new author before you’ve written something, even if it’s just a short paragraph.
+- Never start reading a new author before you’ve written something, even if it’s just a few lines.

 So what elements do you think make up your personal writing style?
-And which writers have influenced you the most in this area?
+Do you consider style an enemy or a friend?
+And which writers have influenced you most in this area?
+Let me know in the comments section below!

 Until next time,